Save-Dao/guide/docs/become-a-sidekick.md

 1. Submit an application on the Save Dao homepage > [Join Us](https://www.adbongo.io/join-the-dao).

     - Take your time filling out the Join Us form, as we will determine whether or not you’re a good fit for the Dao based on your ability to effectively communicate your skills and the value you will bring to the Dao as an Sidekick.
-Also, keep in mind that simply filling out the “Join Us” form does not guarantee you entry into Save Dao as an Sidekickj.
+Also, keep in mind that simply filling out the “Join Us” form does not guarantee you entry into Save Dao as an Sidekick.

 2. Join the [Save Dao Discord](https://discord.com/invite/RWjkQ6DNnv) and introduce yourself in <span class='channels'>#tavern</span>.
 3. Showcase your past work and skills in <span class='channels'>#showcase</span>.